UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 ## Project Management Learnings

 **Time Estimation Reality Check**
 We learned the hard way to overestimate how long things actually take.
-What seemed like a "30-minute PID tuning session" often turned into hours of debugging.
+What seemed like a "30-minute PID tuning session" often turned into days of debugging.
 Hardware failures, cable issues, and unexpected software conflicts consistently derailed our timeline estimates.
 Our advice: triple your initial time estimates and you might be close to reality.

 **The Art of Troubleshooting**
 Every component failure taught us systematic troubleshooting skills.
 When something broke, we learned to: